Illinois Motorized Bicycle Laws

 All motorized bicycles must have a label with the appropriate class, motor wattage, and listed top speed.
 Additional safety and equipment requirements exist for Class 3 bikes.
 Riders must be at least 16, and the bike must have a speedometer.
 However, none of the classes of motorized bicycles requires the operator to hold a driver’s license.
 In contrast, moped riders must possess a regular Illinois driver’s license to operate a moped.

-Lawmakers took special care to insist that motorized bicycles are not mopeds.
-Mopeds have a top speed limit of 30 mph, ten mph higher than motorized bicycles.
+Lawmakers took special care to insist that motorized bicycles are not mopeds and set specific laws for mopeds.
+They have a top speed limit of 30 mph, ten mph higher than motorized bicycles.
 In addition, mopeds have an engine no larger than 50cc, producing no more than 2-brake horsepower.
 Mopeds must also have an automatic transmission.

 If your motorized bicycle has an engine exceeding 50cc but below 150cc you have a motor-driven cycle and must have a class L driver’s license.
 Motorized bikes with engines larger than 150cc, utilizing manual transmissions, or with more horsepower, are motorcycles.
 To ride a motorcycle, you must have a class M motorcycle license.
 In addition, you must register mopeds, motor driven cycles and motorcycles with the Illinois DOT.